nhsconnect/eps-dos-api/docs/pages/develop/develop_overview.md

 summary: An overview of the information available in the EPS DoS API
 ---

+The EPS DoS API provides a search interface for retrieving information on EPS dispensers.
+The information is drawn from NHS Pathways and NHS Choices web services.
+The web service is a simple RESTful style service returning JSON dispenser resources.

 ## Dispenser Information##

 The dispenser object includes the following information: